okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 ### Daily Log

-#### Saturday 12/21/2024 / Sunday 12/22/2024 -- Tokyo
+#### Saturday 12/21/2024 / Sunday 12/22/2024 -- Tokyo, first time at an izakaya

 - Z & I flew @ 12:45pm directly from Vancouver (YVR) -> Tokyo (NRT)
-- train to hotel, snacks from 7 Eleven, rest, and wait for the others to arrive
-- Z slept while we ate at a nearby izakaya (drinks, raw tuna, cheese pancakes, potato croquettes, chicken karaage, etc.)
+- Z slept while the rest of us ate at a nearby izakaya (drinks, raw tuna, cheese pancakes, potato croquettes, chicken karaage, etc.)
 - chocolate ice cream bar at 7 Eleven on the way back to the hotel

 Z & I flew with Air Canada.